tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/Activities/06-Stu_Financial_Forecasting_Pt_I/README.md

 ## Hints

-* Remember that a normal probability distribution is just a diagram illustrating the probability of potential outcomes as outcomes deviate closer to or away from the expected average.
+* Remember that a normal probability distribution is just a diagram illustrating the probability of potential outcomes as outcomes deviate closer to, or away from, the expected average.

 ---